Is this normal?

 - Systemic drugs: Systemic drugs derived from vitamin A, such as isotretinoin, are usually reserved for severe cases of cystic acne.
 They’re effective, but they’ve been linked to extensive side effects.

 Acne lesions, particularly severe acne, can be painful.
 Appropriate and prompt treatment can begin with nonsteroidal medications like ibuprofen or naproxen.
+Find a great selection of nonsteroidal pain relievers here.
 Your doctor may also recommend prescription drugs if these options aren’t effective.

 The various treatments for acne can have complicated and serious interactions.
 For example, antibiotics can lower the effectiveness of female oral contraceptives.
 Sensitivity to the sun is more likely with some antibiotics, vitamin A compounds, and nonsteroidal anti-inflammatory drugs.